Delizia di Belriguardo

-Delizia di Belriguardo is the headquarters of the Museo civico di Belriguardo.
+Delightful Palace of Belriguardo or Delightful Villa of Belriguardo (Delizia di Belriguardo) is the headquarters of the Museo civico di Belriguardo.
 It was built by Niccolò III d'Este.
 Lucrezia Borgia stayed here frequently.

-At the end of the 1400s, Sabadino degli Arienti wrote a description of the palazzo.
+At the end of the 15th century, Sabadino degli Arienti wrote a description of the palazzo.
 In 1493, Ludovico il Moro wrote a letter to Beatrice d'Este saying: